jspaezp/sctree/README.md

 # sctree

-The goal of sctree is to …
+The goal of sctree is to … (check vignetttes ... documentation in progress)

-What is special about using `README.Rmd` instead of just `README.md`?
-You can include R chunks like so:

 # Reproducing the runs in the purdue cluster